 Fort Scott is a somewhat small city located in the state of Kansas.
 With a population of 7,838 people and five constituent neighborhoods, Fort Scott is the 43rd largest community in Kansas.
-Much of the housing stock in Fort Scott was built prior to World War II, making it one of the older and more historic cities in the country.
+Fort Scott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Fort Scott is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Fort Scott isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Scott are a mix of both white- and blue-collar jobs.
 Overall, Fort Scott is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Fort Scott who work in food service (10.46%), office and administrative support (9.20%), and teaching (8.34%).
+There are especially a lot of people living in Fort Scott who work in office and administrative support (10.90%), food service (9.88%), and teaching (8.28%).

 The most common language spoken in Fort Scott is English.
 Other important languages spoken here include Tagalog and Spanish.